 Question Bank Rubric Scoring

-The Percentage Selection rubric presents the reviewer with a grid.
-Rows are criteria (aspects of performance being evaluated).
-Columns are headings (performance levels shared across all criteria, such as “Excellent”, “Good”, “Needs Improvement”).
-Each cell in the grid has a pre-set percentage value.
-The reviewer selects one cell per criterion — the level that best describes the candidate’s performance on that aspect.
+The Level Selection rubric presents the reviewer with a criteria × headings grid.
+Rows are criteria — aspects of the response being evaluated.
+Columns are headings — performance levels shared across all criteria (e.g. “Excellent”, “Good”, “Needs Improvement”).
+The reviewer selects one heading per criterion; the selected cell's percentage value determines the criterion's contribution to the overall score.

 Structure

 • Criteria — the rows.
-Each criterion has a title, an optional description, and a weight that determines how much it contributes to the overall score.
+Each criterion has a title, an optional description, and a Weight (percentage).
+Weights across all criteria must sum to 100%.

-• Headings — the columns.
-Shared across all criteria.
-Each heading has a title and an optional short code (up to 2 characters, e.g. “A”, “B”).
+• Headings — the columns, shared across all criteria.
+Each heading has a title and an optional short code (up to 2 characters, e.g. “EX”).
+Use Add Level in the editor to add a heading column.

 • Cells — the intersections.
-Each cell has a description of what that performance level means for that criterion, and a fixed percentage value.
+Each cell has a description and a fixed Score (percentage value, 0–100).

 How the Score Is Calculated

-Each criterion’s selected cell percentage is multiplied by the criterion’s weight.
-The weighted values are summed to produce the overall success rate, which is then multiplied by the question’s point multiplier.
+For each criterion, the selected cell's percentage is multiplied by the criterion's weight.
+The weighted values are summed and divided by the total weight to produce the overall success rate (0–100%).
+This rate is multiplied by the question's point multiplier to produce the final score.

-📷 Screenshot: Percentage Selection rubric grid (reviewer view)
+📷 Screenshot: Level Selection rubric grid (reviewer view)

 Recommended: 1200 × 700 px PNG